oa-333/elog/README.md

     core.files.log_level = TRACE*

 Now suppose that for a short while we would like to investigate some bug in the core package,
-but we would like to avoid setting the files sub-package level to DIAG, since it is really noisy,
+but we would like to avoid setting the files sub-package level to DEBUG, since it is really noisy,
 and it is not related to the bug we are investigating.
 The simplest way to do this is as follows:

     core.log_level = DEBUG+